 Growing up as a kid, did you have severe acne?
 What about mild acne?
 Are you worried about your children getting acne?
 Worried they will go through the same struggles with it like you did?
 This is a common concern among parents.
 Growing up with acne can be really tough and in extreme cases, even cause teens to go through depression.
 It is perfectly natural to want to be protective of your teenage son or daughter.
-Unfortunately, skin type, oil production and ultimately acne are all pretty much hereditary.
+Unfortunately, skin type, oil production and ultimately acne are all pretty much hereditary1.

 Genetics And Acne

-Our genetics are passed down to us from our parents.
+Our genetics are passed down to us from our parents2.
 The human body’s immune system is responsible for how we deal with bacteria.
 This means that some people will struggle with dry skin and blackheads.
 While other people will struggle with overly oily skin and whiteheads.

 A Proper Skin Care Plan

-Fortunately there are things you can do to help reduce the chance of significant outbreaks and scarring.
+Fortunately there are things you can do to help reduce the chance of significant outbreaks6 and scarring.
 First start with the basics.
 Planning a skin regimen to minimize the chance of outbreaks is very simple and effective.
 An everyday face wash, toner, moisturizer and a mask here and there will help keep the skin clean and moisturized.

 Special Acne Products

-If that is not working, you can always try some home face washing kits that we have tested on our website.
+If that is not working, you can always try some home face washing kits that we have tested on our website7.
 Many people wonder does Proactiv really work… But from what we’ve found, Exposed Skin Care and ClearPores have the highest ratings and seem the most effective.
 Facing Acne’s editorial team tries their very best to completely thorough when reviewing these different home acne treatments.
 Our website has many articles about home remedies, new technology and everything you could ever want to learn about acne.

 So unfortunately, if you and your partner had significant acne growing up, the likelihood of your child getting acne is also high.
-According to one study, if a child has a first-degree relative with acne their chance of having acne raises by four times.
+According to one study, if a child has a first-degree relative with acne their chance of having acne raises by four times9.